 I’m Researching On Behalf Of My Parents

 The first thing to be absolutely clear on is whether you are researching the right style of living for your parent/s.
 St Ives offers retirement living, which means independent living for people aged 60+ in a community of like-minded people.
-Our residents do not receive ongoing care as part of their contract (however they can easily access external home care providers if needed), and are required to pass a test to ensure they can live independently before moving in.
+Our residents do not receive ongoing care as part of their contract (however they can easily access external home care providers if needed), and will be invited to attend an interview to ensure they can live independently before moving in.
 If you are doing research because your parent/s are showing signs of needing specialist care, you may need to research aged care homes instead.
 If, on the other hand, you’re looking for a place where your parent/s can simply be safe, happy and healthy, then retirement living could be a great place to start.

 What can retirement living offer your parent/s?